Tell Congress: Abolish the Federal Death Penalty

 [Case information and links for individual prisoners with pending execution dates is below.]

 In July, 2019 the Trump Administration announced its intent to resume federal executions, setting three execution dates in December 2019 and two more in January, 2020.
 Appeals postponed those executions for months, however three federal death row prisoners were executed on July 14, July 16, and July 17, 2020.
 These problematic executions were the first to be conducted by the federal government since 2003.
-Another four federal executions are scheduled for August 26 and 28, and September 22 and 24, 2020.
+Two more were killed on August 26 & 28, 2020.
+Another two federal executions are scheduled for September 22 and 24, 2020, and more dates could be announced at any time.

 Additionally, responding to a rash of mass shootings, the Trump Administration announced in 2019 that it will push for expedited executions for mass shooters who happen to survive their terror attacks.
 The president has also called for speeding up executions in cases of drug kingpins and for the murder of law enforcement officers.
 Donald Trump has long used the death penalty as a political tool.